Whenever you have a Challenge with your horse, the first step is to break the problem down in smaller pieces.

 Frustration is an easy one to prevent and to handle.
 Do you have a way to recognize this quickly (it all starts with awareness) and handle it?

-What do you do when your horse is frustrated?
 What do you do when you are frustrated in training?

 These are questions that traditional training never answered but positive reinforcement comes with the solution almost instantly.

 What do you do in order to prevent frustration in your horse when you load the clicker/bridge?
 You break it down and you encourage your horse to keep trying to find the answer by reinforcing him.
-What is the jargon for it?
-This is called thin slicing or making a shaping plan What is that called in normal language?
-Take baby steps.

 This is also true to prevent frustration in yourself.
 If you have a clear goal for today’s training and thought of what would be reasonable then you can think of the baby steps you can take to set you and your horse up for success.